 9) Road trip!
 Lake George is great for this:

 If you’re a nature lover, take a road trip though this area.
-I think anyone living in the areas of New York City needs to see this place especially since it’s a few hours away (here are some extra scenic drives and road trips to do in New York State).
+I think anyone living in the areas of New York City needs to see this place especially since it’s a few hours away (here’s extra scenic drives and road trips to do in New York State).
 With road 9N stretching for as long as it does, you’ll have plenty of things to see, plenty of places to stop by at and just have an amazing adventure.

 Also if you keep heading north on 9N, you will eventually hit one of my favorite places: Ausable Chasm.
 Another gorgeous location worth stopping at!